 Thirsty Tome is an annual event celebrating the culture of creative writing at UNCW and in our community and is a part of UNCWelcome Week activities.
-This year's event will include readings from our featured authors; a panel discussion about writing memoir; a book signing with books provided by Pomegranate Books; readings by current MFA Creative Writing students; and a reception.
+This year's events will include readings from our featured authors, craft discussions about writing memoir, a book signing with books provided by Pomegranate Books, and a reception.

-Join us Thursday, August 25, 2015, 6 p.m. to 8 p.m. in the Sherman Hayes Gallery on Randall Library's first floor.
-All our welcome.*
+Join us Thursday, August 25, 2016, 6 p.m. to 8 p.m. in the Sherman Hayes Gallery on Randall Library's first floor for the reading.

-*Accommodations for disabilities may be requested by contacting Christopher Rhodes, 910-962-7474 or rhodesc [at] uncw [dot] edu at least 5 days prior to the event.
+*Accommodations for disabilities may be requested by contacting Christopher Rhodes, 910-962-7474 or rhodesc [at] uncw.edu at least 5 days prior to the event.
 UNCW is an EEO/AA institution.